LiliaFramework/Lilia/docs/docs/libraries/lia.time.md

-# Attribute Hooks
+# Time Library

-This document lists hooks related to attribute setup and changes.
+This page lists time and date utilities.

 ---

 ## Overview

-Each class can implement lifecycle hooks to control access, initialize settings, and respond to events such as joining, leaving, spawning, or being transferred.
-All hooks are optional; unspecified hooks will not alter default behavior.
+The time library handles date formatting and relative time conversions.
+It offers helper functions to compute durations such as 'time since' or 'time until'.

 ---